Personal Loan Calculator

 When should you consider a personal loan?

-Personal loans can be a great tool when you have an expense you can’t immediately afford.
+Personal loans can be a great tool when you have an expense or debt you can’t immediately afford to pay or repay.
 They should be considered when you have an immediate need and can pay the loan off in a timely fashion.
-For smaller purchases that aren’t urgent, personal loans aren’t always the best option.
+For smaller purchases or payments that aren’t urgent, personal loans aren’t always the best option.
 However, if you need to finance a larger purchase, personal loans are often a good or even necessary tool.

 What are the best places to get a personal loan?

 The best personal loans can be found in banks, credit unions, alternative or online lenders or even with private lenders.
-Smarter Loans works with Canada’s most reputable loan companies that carry a variety of financial products with flexible rates and terms.
+Smarter Loans works with Canada’s most reputable loan companies that carry a variety of products with flexible rates and terms and help you borrow the money you require.

 What are the current average personal loan rates?